 The basis for dairy products is safe milk from healthy cows.
 Dairy farmers use antibiotics with great care, meaning it is used only within the rules and regulations of a farm treatment plan and the prescriptions of a veterinarian.
 This is explained in the factsheet 'Antibiotics'.

-The meaning of the word grazing is that cows can graze in the field.
-Grazing contributes to the natural grazing behaviour of the cow.
+Retaining the level of cows that graze is important for the dairy industry.
 Also it is a characteristic of the traditional Dutch countryside held dear by the Dutch and known all over the world as a typical Dutch trademark.
-Dairy companies promote grazing in various ways such as bonuses for dairy farmers.
-In the factsheet 'Grazing' it is explained what initiatives have been set up to encourage grazing.
+On top of that, grazing contributes to the natural grazing behaviour of the cow.
+The factsheet 'Grazing' is about what grazing entails and what initiatives have been set up to encourage grazing.

 Every day Dutch dairy farmers and dairy companies provide healthy and sustainable dairy products.
 The ‘Healthy dairy chain’ infographic explains what is being done to get the best quality dairy.

 Sustainability and climate impact represents some of the biggest challenges for humankind in the 21st century.
-The report 'Sustainable dairy in Europe 2019 - Safeguarding our resources' has been produced as part of a three-year campaign ‘Sustainable Dairy in Europe’, launched by the European Milk Forum, co-financed by the EU Commission.
+The report 'Sustainable dairy in Europe 2019 - Safeguarding our Resources' is produced as part of a three-year campaign ‘Sustainable Dairy in Europe’, launched by the European Milk Forum, co-financed by the EU Commission.
 The purpose of the programme is to discuss the challenges of sustainability and climate change and the determination of the dairy sector to be part of the solution.

-To guarantee a future with adequate food supply, our food must be sustainable and healthy.
+To guarantee adequate food supply in the future, our food must be sustainable and healthy.
 Whether a product meets these conditions depends on its environmental impact and nutritional value.
 In the brochure 'Environmental impact of Dairy substitution', the effects of replacing dairy products are discussed.
-Using the Optimeal® program, it has been shown that there is hardly any environmental benefit to be gained from replacing dairy in the diet of adult Dutch men and women.
+Using the Optimeal® program, it has been demonstrated that there is hardly any environmental benefit to be gained from replacing dairy in the diet of adult Dutch men and women.

-Dutch dairy companies deliver quality dairy products 365 days a year.
-They are part of a unique quality infrastructure, in which there is intensive cooperation and independent control to maintain quality and prevent incidents.
+Dutch dairy companies are part of a unique quality infrastructure: intensive cooperation and independent monitoring prevents accidents and guarantees quality.
 This is described in the brochure ‘Quality Guaranteed’.
-From “grass to glass”, every drop of milk is guaranteed for its quality and safety.

 The brochure 'Circular Economy' illustrates the many key elements of the circular economy already found in the dairy sector.

-The report ‘The Power of Dairy’ is a report on the economic and social relevance of the dairy sector.
-It shows that the Dutch dairy sector is of great importance to the Dutch economy, can contribute to global food security, is among the world leaders when it comes to innovation and is working hard to be more and more sustainable.
+The report ‘The Power of Dairy’ is about the economic and social relevance of the dairy sector.
+It shows that the Dutch dairy sector is of great importance to the Dutch economy, can contribute to global food security, is among the world leaders when it comes to innovation and keeps working to be more and more sustainable.